 This may fall into the “duh” category, but you might be surprised how often this happens.
-Most of the time, if a business owner neglects to pay their VA, it’s probably an honest mistake that happens because the boss gets busy and legitimately forgets.
+Most of the time, it’s an honest mistake.
+You forgot to send their salary because you were too busy and it just slipped your mind.
 But please understand that these people depend on this money to survive.
 It’s their livelihood.
 What you pay them is a lot less to you than it is to them.
 If they do work, pay them, and pay them on time.

 I have mentioned many times that one of the most unique characteristics of Filipinos is that they’re honest.
-Of course, not every person in the Philippines is honest, but in my experience working with Filipinos, I have never dealt with a dishonest VA.
+Of course, not every person in the Philippines is honest, but in my experience working with Filipinos, I have never dealt with a dishonest OFS.
 In fact, with all the business owners I have taught, I only know of one instance of dishonesty.
-In this case, a Filipino VA stole from his boss.
-But the reason this happened was because the business owner didn’t pay the VA the amount they deserved.
+In this case, an OFS stole from his boss.
+But the reason this happened was because the business owner didn’t pay the OFS the amount they deserved.
 While dishonesty of any kind should not be condoned or tolerated, this shows just how important this pay is to Filipinos.
-Everything depends on you paying them fairly and on time.

 A few extras

-In addition, there are a few additional things I’ve learned from my own experience that will help you in managing your VA and in getting the most out of your relationship with them.
+In addition, there are a few additional things I’ve learned from my own experience that will help you in managing your OFS and in getting the most out of your relationship with them.

-- Go to the Philippines and meet your team.
-On occasion, if possible, try to pay your VA or VAs a visit in Philippines.
+If you can, go to the Philippines and meet your team.
 I realize making a trip like this might not be easy, but it certainly would be worth your while, even if you’re only able to go once.
 A face-to-face meeting would go a long way in establishing trust and building your relationship.
-This meeting could be held to clear up misunderstandings or confusion in more effective way than you could do through email, Skype or over the phone.
-You could even make the trip and treat your VA or VAs to a little fun.
+This meeting could be held to clear up misunderstandings or confusion in a more effective way than you could do through email, Skype or over the phone.
+You could even make the trip and treat them to a little fun.

-- Be careful with phone calls.
-I’ve stressed many times how important constant communication is with your VA.
+Be careful with phone calls.
+I’ve stressed many times how important constant communication is with your OFS.
 Often, even the daily email isn’t enough.
-Before you consider picking up your phone and calling your VA in the Philippines, remember that making this overseas call isn’t cheap for your Filipino worker.
-The expensive phone calls could be a financial burden for them.
+Before you consider picking up your phone and calling them, remember that making this overseas call isn’t cheap for your Filipino worker.
 Instead of using your cell phone or home to call their home or cell, call one another through Skype.
 It’s free, and it’s just as effective as a phone call.
 I almost never make phone calls, and with rare exception, I see no reason why you’d have to.

-- Consider hiring all your people in one city.
+Consider hiring all your people from one city.
 One key principle of outsourcing to the Philippines is to hire one person to begin with.
-Eventually, you’ll be able to hire multiple VAs.
-I know many business owners who have several VAs working for them, and their business is flourishing because of it.
+Eventually, you’ll be able to hire multiple OFSs.
+I know many business owners who have several OFSs working for them, and their business is flourishing because of it.
 Once you get to this point, you may want to think about hiring all of your workers in the same city.
 This makes the most sense if you intend on setting up an office in the Philippines.
-If you want to go this route, it would be so much easier to get your entire team into the same office if they all live in the same city.
-Many business owners don’t have an office in the Philippines; in fact, I don’t have a Philippines office myself.
-But if this makes sense for you and your business, try assembling a team in the same area.
+If you want to go this route, it would be so much easier to get your entire team into an office if they all live in the same place.
+Many business owners don’t have an office in the Philippines.
+I don’t have a Philippines office myself.
+But if this makes sense for you and your business, keep this in mind.

-- Pay attention to the exchange rate.
-The U.S. dollar and Filipino peso exchange rate can vary considerable; it can even change drastically overnight.
-As of the end of April 2016, one U.S. dollar was equivalent to 46.80 Filipino pesos.
-This figure has actually dropped by more than one peso in the past three months.
+Pay attention to the exchange rate.
+The U.S. dollar and Filipino peso exchange rate can vary considerably; it can even change drastically overnight.
+At the end of April 2021, one U.S. dollar was equivalent to 48.11 Filipino pesos.
+This figure has actually went up by more than one peso in the past three months.
 However, in the 10 years I have worked with Filipinos, I have seen the exchange rate fluctuate between 38.00 and 50.00.
 That’s a 25 percent change—what big difference!
-A 25 percent reduction to a Filipino’s salary would be significant.
-It’s important to keep your eye on these rates so you can adjust how much you’re paying your VAs.
-If the rate begins to dip, send your VA a little extra to compensate.
-As the rate gets back to higher levels, you can pay the original salary once more.
-Your failure to keep an eye on the exchange rate and adjust accordingly could be detrimental to your VA’s livelihood, so please be mindful of these changes.
+A 25 percent reduction to a Filipino’s salary is significant.
+Keep an eye on these rates so you can adjust how much you’re paying your OFSs.
+If the rate begins to dip, send your OFS a little extra to compensate.
+As the rate goes back to higher levels, you can pay the original salary once more.

-- Have a purpose behind every task you assign.
-As I’ve said before, one of the advantages of hiring a Filipino VA over a contractor or freelancer is that they will be with you for the long term and that they care about your business.
+Every task you assign must have a purpose.
+As I’ve said before, one of the advantages of hiring an OFS over a contractor or freelancer is since they’ll be with you for a long time, they will care about your business.
 They want to help your business grow.
-Because of this, they want their tasks to be challenging and meaningful.
-They want to know the purpose behind what you ask them to do.
-If you give them mundane, simple tasks just for the sake of giving them something to do, you’re creating a dead-end job that will kill your VA’s motivation.
-Always make sure there is a reason for every assignment and project and that it is helping them grow and contribute to your business in a meaningful way.
+So give them jobs that are challenging and meaningful.
+Don’t give them busywork.
+You’re creating a dead-end job that will kill your OFS’ motivation.
+Make sure there is a reason for every assignment.
+Let them know that the work that they do us contributing to your business in a meaningful way.